arjunlimat/EbayAlert/README.md

 ### EbayAlert
 A service to manage alerts for products prices on Ebay.com, the service will allow a user to create an alert so he can receive updates about specific products search phrases delivered to his email address.
-### Django Alert Management System

-The Django Alert Management System is a web application that allows users to create alerts for product prices on Ebay.com and receive updates delivered to their email address.
+This EbayAlert is a web application that allows users to create alerts for product prices on Ebay.com and receive updates delivered to their email address.
 The application provides a simple and convenient way to track and monitor product prices based on user-defined search phrases.
 This project allows users to set up alerts for specific product searches on eBay and receive periodic email notifications with the lowest-priced products matching their search criteria.
 The alerts can be configured to trigger every 2, 10, or 30 minutes.

 - Users can create alerts by providing the search phrase, email address, and frequency (2, 10, or 30 minutes).